cedricherman/NSF_Award/README.md

 # NSF_Awards
-Explore awards and get insights from historical data back to 1960
+Exploring National Science Foundation Awards and getting insights from historical data back to 1960.
+The NSF defines seven areas of science called directorate.
+This study aims to determine the optimal number of directorates.
+Does each diretorate operate independently or is there overlap between them?
+On another hand, an attempt to predict award type was conducted.
+Classifying award type automatically allows for faster processing and reduces delay due to bureaucracy.

 The National Science Foundation is a federal agency that supports the most promising research ideas from all sciences and engineering fields except medical sciences.

-1. Download NSF Award
+This is an end-to-end project were the following pipeline was designed:

+1. Download NSF Award, historical data is available on the NSF website and open to the public.
+Each fiscal year has one zip file and each zip file contains all awards for that year in an xml format.
   Python modules :
           - requests
           - zipfile